-The focus of the festival is not on competition but on participation in performance seminars, critiquing sessions, master classes and workshops in media and visual art, dance, drama, vocal and instrumental music, film and creative writing.
+The focus of the Festival, hosted annually on the beautiful West Windsor campus of Mercer County Community College, is not on competition but on participation in performance seminars, critiquing sessions, master classes and workshops in media and visual art, dance, drama, vocal and instrumental music, film and creative writing.

 Goals of the program are to help students develop perceptual, intellectual and technical skills; gain cultural awareness and understanding; develop personal aesthetic values and learn self-discipline, critical thinking and problem solving through analyzing, interpreting and making judgments.

-Photographs of student artwork displayed at the past festivals are featured in the online gallery, below.
+Photographs of student performances and artwork displayed at past festivals are featured in the online gallery, below.
 You can also browse some Mercer County Teen Art Anthologies, highlighting some of the terrific poetry and prose submitted by local teenagers who attended the festival.

 History of Teen Arts